FirelyTeam/firely-docs/simplifier/simplifierPersonalContent.rst

 Personal Portal
 ^^^^^^^^^^^^^^^
 All your personal content is accessible through your personal portal.
-Through this portal you can create new projects, manage your existing projects, quickly access your favourite projects and publications, create or your connectors, shop for connectors, and view and edit your personal details.
+Through this portal you can create new projects, manage your existing projects, quickly access your favourite projects and publications, create or edit your connectors, shop for connectors, and view and edit your personal details.

 Create a New Project
 ^^^^^^^^^^^^^^^^^^^^